-Study abroad: Graduate students have select opportunities to study abroad through approved study abroad and short-term faculty-led programs.
+Graduate students have select opportunities to study abroad through approved study abroad and short-term faculty-led programs.
 Graduate students can transfer in a total up to nine pre-approved semester credit hours of coursework, which can include study abroad.
-It is very important that graduate students discuss any plans to study abroad with their advisors and obtain course equivalencies and approvals before participating in a program.

-Participating in a study abroad experience is a memorable and possibly life-changing event for a student.
-Beyond developing new friendships and taking in new sights, many other benefits exist, including the following:
+It is very important that graduate students discuss any plans to study abroad with their advisors and obtain course equivalencies and approvals before participating in a program.Saint Martin's is committed to developing students as global citizens.
+The University encourages students to undertake experiences overseas, whether by studying abroad or by undertaking service and research projects in countries outside the US.
+Participating in a study abroad experience can be a memorable and possibly life-changing experience for students.
+Benefits include developing self-confidence, independence, leadership skills, and academic direction and purpose.